MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 <!-- ====================================================================== -->
 ## Logpoint breakpoint variant

-A Logpoint is a breakpoint variant that does not "break" in the debugger but instead logs a message directly to the console.
+A Logpoint is a breakpoint variant that does not "break" in the debugger, but instead logs a message directly to the console.
 You insert a logpoint via DevTools the same way you would any other breakpoint.

-To set a conditional line-of-code breakpoint:
+To set a logpoint:

 1. Select the Sources tool.

-1. Open the file that contains the line of code you want to break on.
+1. Open the file that contains the line of code you want to insert a logpoint.

-1. Go to the line of code.

-1. To the left of the line of code is the line number column.
-Right-click it.
+1. Right-click on the left of the line of code on the line number column.

 1. Select **Add Logpoint**.
 A dialog is displayed underneath the line of code.